When Is the Best Time

 - Egypt Trailhead, roughly 31 km from Escalante, the last ten miles from the crossing of HITRR to Egypt leads through a rocky and bumpy wash.
 Access from Escalante, but Neon Canyon is situated in the Glen Canyon NRA.

-- You can hike a circular trail from Egypt Plateau to Neon Canyon and back via Fence Canyon.
+- You can hike a circular trail from the Egypt Plateau to Neon Canyon and back via Fence Canyon.

 - Difficulty: Moderate to difficult